Agricultural Pricing for Domestic Markets

 Better funding of agricultural research and improved availability of new technology to farmers.

-ACP supports better funding for agriculture research and ensuring new technology is showcased to our farmers.
+As a party that looks towards building a better Australia, (ACP) supports increased investment in R&D. As such, ACP supports better funding for agriculture research and ensuring new technology is showcased to our farmers.

 Support for the live export trade and for any policy initiatives that improve associated infrastructure and animal welfare standards.

 The Gillard Government’s reaction to the live trade export at the whim of animal rights groups was deplorable.
 It compromised our businesses, our communities and our economy.
-The problem is some animal welfare groups are more interested in animal politics than the animals themselves and that has become obvious including with a high profile animal rights group that somehow manages to continue receiving government funding.
+The problem is some animal welfare groups are more interested in animal politics than the animals themselves and that has become obvious including with a high-profile animal rights group that somehow manages to continue receiving government funding.

 Any decent farmer will tell you that the welfare of their animals is paramount to the health of their business.
 It’s basic logic.
 ACP supports good animal welfare practices which sit well with our need to export.
-These standards need to be set by government and not influenced by self-interest groups.
+These standards need to be set by the government and not influenced by self-interest groups.

 Better, and more equitable, management of water resources and entitlements.